 First, before it even entertains a claim, the court must be satisfied that there is a substantial ground for making the application.
 Whether you are entitled to ask the court for help in this way depends on your domicile, your habitual residence or the presence of a former matrimonial home within England and Wales.

-Before making an order for financial provision after an overseas divorce, the court must consider whether it is appropriate to make an order and will consider a number of factors, such as the connection each of the couple had with this country, the time which has elapsed since the divorce, the assets available in this country and the provision which has already been made abroad amongst other things.
-If the court does decide that an order is appropriate it then has to look at the same principles governing the division of finances upon divorce to decide the precise terms, nature and extent of the order.
+Before making an order for financial provision after an overseas divorce, the court must consider whether it’s appropriate.
+In doing this, it will consider a number of factors, such as the connection each of you have with this country, the time that has elapsed since the divorce, the assets available in this country and the provision which has already been made abroad, among other things.
+If the court does decide that an order is appropriate, it then has to look at the same principles governing the division of finances upon divorce in this country, to decide the precise terms, nature and extent of the order.

-The court is keen to keep a proper balance between not allowing a person to have “two bites of the cherry” if they are not satisfied with the outcome of a foreign court, whilst also ensuring that injustices are not done to a person who had strong connections to England and Wales during the marriage.
-The Supreme Court offered helpful and detailed guidance on the availability of these types of claims in the case of Agbaje v Agbaje when it upheld an order making further provision for the former wife following a divorce and financial proceedings overseas.
+The court is keen to keep a proper balance between not allowing someone to have ‘two bites of the cherry’ if they’re not satisfied with the outcome of a foreign court, while also ensuring that injustices are not done to someone with strong connections to England and Wales during the marriage.

 The same legislation can be used if you want to obtain an order in this country by consent, following an overseas divorce.
 Some assets may be ignored or excluded by a foreign court, so those assets will need to be dealt with here.
 For example, if you want to obtain pension sharing orders of a UK pension following your divorce overseas.

 Partner & Head of Family Law